-According to Ayurveda, different parts of our complexions are related to different internal organs and doshas.
+According to Ayurveda, different parts of our complexions are connected to specific internal organs and doshas.

 Like the philosophy of reflexology and acupuncture, the relationship between points on our body's surface is deeply integrated to our internal health.

-And, where we break out, rash or wrinkle also displays what imbalances are happening inside our bodies.
+And, where we break out, rash or wrinkle also displays what imbalances are occurring inside our bodies.

-In Ayurveda, our forehead are is governed by the Vata dosha (the element of air).
+In Ayurveda, our forehead is governed by the Vata dosha (the element of air).

-During autumn, we find many people begin to break out or congest in this area.
-It's no coincedence that the weather becomes more Vata in quality, getting drier, windier, cooler and crisper.
+During autumn, many people begin to break out or congest in this area.
+It's no coincidence that fall weather is more Vata in quality; getting drier, windier, cooler and crisper.

 Now, before you label this hippy hocus pocus, keep in mind that Ayurveda is an east Indian science of health and has used the earth's elements to describe disease and dysfunction for thousands of years.